Forest Products Export Standards – Phytosanitary Requirements of Australia

 3.1 Arhopalus ferus flight season status

-The 2020/2021 Arhopalus ferus flight season begins for ALL New Zealand ports as of 24:00 hrs (midnight) 23 November 2020.
-Consignments loaded after this time are subject to the Arhopalus ferus flight season requirements.
+The 2020/2021 Arhopalus ferus flight season closed for ALL New Zealand ports as of 24:00 hrs (midnight) 31 March 2021.
+Consignments loaded after this time are not subject to the Arhopalus ferus flight season requirements.

 3.2 Arhopalus ferus flight season requirements